 Question: Which species arrive when?

-From the third week through to the end of March, all sorts of birds arrive in numbers, including: Red-shouldered Hawk, Northern Saw-whet Owl, American Woodcock, Killdeer, Great Blue Heron, Eastern Meadowlark, and an abundance of waterfowl species.
+From the third week through to the end of March, all sorts of birds arrive in numbers, including Red-shouldered Hawk, Northern Saw-whet Owl, American Woodcock, Great Blue Heron, Eastern Meadowlark, and an abundance of waterfowl species.
 It is a wonderful time of year for a duck lover and certainly a great time of year for a goose lover!
 Greater Snow Geese are typically found in large numbers in extreme eastern ON during this time; their numbers continue to build to astonishing proportions over the following weeks.
 Rarer geese lurk among the thousands of common geese, providing a classic “Where’s Waldo?” challenge awaiting all those willing to accept it!
 Ross’s Geese and hybrid Ross’s x Lesser Snow Geese are found among the Greater Snow Geese, and Cackling Geese are traditionally mixed in with Canada Geese.

 Mid to the third week of April marks the arrival of many species of birds.
 Shorebirds such as Pectoral, Greater Yellowlegs, and Lesser Yellowlegs have arrived, as have the first warblers: Pine Warbler, “Yellow”(hypochrysea) Palm Warbler, and Yellow-rumped Warbler.
 Pine average the earliest out of the three early season warblers.
 Purple Finches, with their wonderfully melodious songs, are most-welcomed arrivals at this time!
 Broad-winged Hawks begin their impressive passage northward at this time, as well.
 Swamp Sparrows begin to infiltrate the cattail marshes, with many migrants lingering and singing from wet thickets.
 Virginia Rails, American Bittern, and Sora have arrived (with Sora the latest of the three to return) and may all be heard from the same habitat.
 Caspian Tern and Little Gull have arrived, and are most commonly encountered along the north shore of Lake ON at this time.
 Surf Scoter, Black Scoter, Red-throated and Common Loons are on the move, too.
-Bird such as Ruby-crowned Kinglet, White-throated Sparrow, Eastern Towhee, and Brown Thrasher all arrive from mid-to-late April, as well.
+Birds such as Ruby-crowned Kinglet, White-throated Sparrow, Eastern Towhee, and Brown Thrasher all arrive from mid-to-late April, as well.

 Late May: The latest migrants through our area are some of the shorebird species, Olive-sided Flycatchers, and the Empidonax flycatchers.
 Shorebird such as Red Knot, Whimbrel, White-rumped Sandpiper, and Red-necked Phalarope are characteristically late-season, with peak passage typically occurring during the final week of May.
-Large flocks of Brant typically pass through at this time, as well, with the Ottawa River typically the spot for fine views of this species during spring passage.
+Large flocks of Brant typically pass through at this time, as well, with the Ottawa River typically the spot in eastern Ontario for fine views of this species during spring passage.

 Question: Is there a guidebook you can recommend for people who want to study up on species like warblers, vireos and flycatchers?